Skip to Content

 Best Ways To Get Fluffy Hair - Add Layers

 The next time you visit the salon, ask your hairstylist to add layers.
-They can cut a few strands throughout your hair to be different things.
+They can cut a few strands throughout your hair to add layers.
 Shorter strands can help boost the appearance and volume of the longer strands.

 3. Use Volumizing Hair Care